jeroanan/BlockChain/README.md

 # BlockChain

-A simple example of how to make a block chain
+A simple example of how to make a block chain.

+See the [https://github.com/jeroanan/BlockChain|blog post] that gives a tutorial relating to this repo.

 ## Pre-requisites